-We are all aware of the fact that this is a chapter about love.
+Now, in 1 Corinthians chapter 13, we are all aware of the fact that this is a chapter about love.
 A chapter about love, and we’ve learned much about it.
-We know, here at Grace Church, a little about the real meaning of love because we’ve endeavored to make such a major item out of it.
+We know, here at Grace Church, a little bit about the real meaning of love because we’ve endeavored to make such a major item out of it.
 We know that the Scripture teaches that love is the very essence of God because God is love.
-We know the Scripture teaches that the highest expression of love is the Lord Jesus Christ.
+We know that the Scripture teaches that the highest expression of love is the Lord Jesus Christ.
 It says in John 13:1 that, “Having loved His own who were in the world, He loved them unto perfection.”
 The perfect example of one who loves.

 We have defined love.
 We have said that love is not a feeling, love is not an emotion, but love is a spirit of self-sacrifice.
 It is a willingness to do what is needed by somebody else, even if it means sacrificing something that I need or possess.
 Love is to be such a dominating thing in the life of a Christian, so much is it to be the way of a Christian’s life, that a Christian can actually be recognized by virtue of his love.
 Jesus essentially said that.
 “By this shall all men know that you are My disciples, if you have love one for another.”

 In I John chapter 2, along with a couple of other places in that same letter, he says, “He that says he is in the light and hates his brother is in darkness.
 He that loves his brother abides in the light.”
 And so, Christians are people who love their brothers.
 In chapter 3, verse 16, “By this perceive we the love of God, because He laid down His life for us; and we ought to lay down our lives for the brethren.”
 And he says, “My little children, let us not love in word, neither in tongue, but in deed and in truth.”
 Our lives, then, are characterized by love.
 In fact, it is so much the characterization of a Christian that final judgment can actually be determined on the basis of love.